Coarsening transitions of wet liquid foams under microgravity conditions

 \section{Conclusion}

 Our experiments under microgravity show that during wet foam coarsening the average bubble radius increases with time as $t^{1/2}$ as in dry foams.
-The transition towards the Ostwald ripening regime (average bubble growth as $t^{1/3}$) is rather sharp and occurs at a liquid fraction close to $\phi^* =39\%$, higher than expected for the jamming transition of monodisperse hard spheres, $\phi^* \approx 36\% $ and far above the random close packing fraction $\phi_{rcp}\approx 31\%$ of spheres with the polydispersity of coarsening wet foams in the scaling state.
+The transition towards the Ostwald ripening regime (average bubble growth as $t^{1/3}$) is rather sharp and occurs at a liquid fraction close to $\phi^* =39\%$, higher than expected for the jamming transition of monodisperse hard spheres, $\phi^* \approx 36\% $ and far above the random close packing fraction $\phi_{\text{rcp}}\approx 31\%$ of spheres packing with the polydispersity of coarsening wet foams in the scaling state.
 We deduced consistently the value of $\phi_{\text{rcp}}$ from simulations of polydisperse sphere packings ~\cite{PNAS} and from a theoretical a previous theoretical model, both linking $\phi_{rcp}$ to the experimentally observed polydispersity ~\cite{Groot2009}.